databrary/design/overview.md

 - full-text indices of all textual data
 - ...

+**[CF: I think this section should be broken down and put amongst the relevant organizational units]**

 ## Organizational units

 There are specific groupings and relationships that are of primary importance and will be represented by individual pages on the site.

 ### Study

-Perhaps the central organizational unit for the site is the concept of a *study*, or project, or experimental protocol, representing concurrently an research paradigm and a set of data objects collected under this paradigm.
+The central organizational unit for the site is the concept of a *study*, or project, or experimental protocol, representing concurrently an research paradigm and a set of data objects collected under this paradigm.

 In particular, this is likely to be the first object the user enters in the system, either when preparing to upload a set of data to Databrary or when starting a new project in Labnanny.

 While not all data associated with a study will have the same sharing or read permissions, they will all have the same write permissions.

-Studies will have the following components:
+Studies will be comprised of the following components / metadata:

-- Some number of entity *owners*, usually the users who collected the data and have full access to create and modify associated data
-- A designated *principal* owner, likely a PI user, who has long-term stewardship of the data
+* One designated *principal owner*, likely a PI user, who has long-term stewardship of the data **[CF: Does it make sense for a study to have more than one principal owner?]**.
+* Zero or many *team members* **[CF: Better / more relevant term??]**, which will usually be the students, grads and post grads who collected the data and have full access to create and modify everything associated with the study. **[CF: How is this going to be maintained over the long term?
+Is it expected that once you have participated in the collection of data, you will be will have access forever?
+Or is it expected that the PI will have to manage and maintain this list of team members as people enter and leave their lab?]**

-- A schema for what information and data will be collected for each acquisition in the study, which may be determined explicitly through user interrogation or implicitly as acquisitions are added
-- A heterogeneous collection of *materials* describing the research procedures, including:
+* A schema for what information and data will be collected for each acquisition in the study, which may be determined explicitly through user interrogation or implicitly as acquisitions are added **[CF: Personally I think this schema should be implicit and defined by LabNanny or the Databrary equivalent.]** This will be a heterogeneous collection of *materials* describing the research procedures, including:
+   * **[CF: We need to tighten this sub-list up considerably.
+In addition to Karen and Ricks lab, I think we need to source a bunch of these sorts of documents from around the place.]**
-   - lab notebooks describing procedures, goals, etc. (usually documents)
+   * lab notebooks describing procedures, goals, etc. (usually documents)
-   - stimuli that are presented to participants (consent forms, instruction documents, images, or videos)
+   * stimuli that are presented to participants (consent forms, instruction documents, images, or videos)
-   - analysis or experiment *programs* or code (so-named to distinguish them from coding data)
+   * analysis or experiment *programs* or code (so-named to distinguish them from coding data)

-#### Experiment?

-Occasionally experiments can involve more than one procedure, e.g., longitudinal experiments, pilot studies, control studies, or other cases when between-subjects conditions involve different procedures or quantities of data.
-There may be scenarios where these procedures are so significantly different so as to require a new organization structure combining multiple studies into an *experiment*.
-Longitudinal studies in particular are a good use-case to think about for a lot of assumptions here.
-Requires further investigation.
+* **[CF: I think we also need studies to be bound to traditional academic artefacts / publications - both in terms of them citing data, and vice-versa]:**
+	* Link/citation to the final output of the study, i.e. This should be a link to the full text of a published manuscript in a journal / conference.
+	* A copy of the abstract from the published manuscript.

 ### Acquisition